Missouri governor stays execution of convicted killer amid new DNA evidence

 Hair samples found at the crime scene don't match Williams' DNA, Hampikian said.
 A footprint found at the scene also does not match the defendant's shoes, his lawyers said.

-But the Missouri Attorney General's Office, in addressing the new DNA evidence in court documents filed in federal court last week in opposition to a stay of execution, offered a possible explanation of why none of Williams' DNA was found on the knife.
+But the state attorney general's office, in addressing the new DNA evidence in court documents filed in federal court last week in opposition to a stay of execution, offered a possible explanation of why none of Williams' DNA was found on the knife.

 The new DNA evidence "does not come close to showing Williams is actually innocent," the documents state.
 "It would be unsurprising if Williams, who wore a coat from the crime scene to cover his bloody shirt, wore gloves when he committed the burglary and the murder," the documents say.

-"Based on the other, non-DNA, evidence in this case, our office is confident in Marcellus Williams' guilt and plans to move forward," said Loree Anne Paradise, deputy chief of staff for Missouri Attorney General Josh Hawley.
+"Based on the other, non-DNA, evidence in this case, our office is confident in Marcellus Williams' guilt," said Loree Anne Paradise, deputy chief of staff for Attorney General Josh Hawley.

 The non-DNA evidence includes a laptop belonging to the victim's husband, which Williams sold and police recovered, and some of the victim's personal items, which police found in the trunk of the car Williams drove, according to court documents.